thednainus/senegalHIVmodel/analyses/plots/README.md

 This directory contains the plots for PAFs, sizes (prevalence), and new cases (incidence) for HIV in Senegal.
-To generate this plots, maleX parameter was also estimated.
+To generate these plots, maleX parameter was also estimated.

 **plots_withoutMaleX**

 This directory contains the plots for PAFs, sizes (prevalence), and new cases (incidence) for HIV in Senegal.
-To generate this plots, maleX parameter was fixed to 1.02.
+To generate these plots, maleX parameter was fixed to 1.02.

 **scripts**